mvpeters/ESE5190-Lab2b/README.md

 **As of Thursday 12/8**

-I added the remaining parts that I still needed and any additional videos or screenshots I forgot to add previously.
+I added the remaining parts (Parts 3,4,6,7,8,9) that I still needed and any additional videos or screenshots I forgot to add previously.

 **Answers to the questions from Canvas**